About the book

 By participating in this project, you will receive a complimentary copy of the book, a discount on future copies, and a small honorarium.
 For more info, email us.

 Special thanks to the Department of Cultural Affairs, City of Los Angeles, and Center for Cultural Innovation's Creative Economic Development Fund for supporting this endeavor.

-A portion of the profits from the book will go to a local homeless shelter or an organization providing services to the homeless.
+A portion of the profits from the book will go to an organization providing services to the homeless.